 |Disinfect shared spaces sign (8.5"x11") [PDF] to display in a space with shared items (e.g., tables, chairs or computer equipment) to encourage individuals to disinfect shared items before and after use.|

 |Blank template [Word] for creating custom signage.
 This sign can be used to create your own signage applicable to your school or department and posted where you see fit.|

 |The signage below can be downloaded and/or ordered via FSS.
 Auxiliary units will be charged approximately $2 for each 8.5”x11” sign ordered via the FSS.|

 |Handwashing sign (8.5"x11") [PDF] demonstrating the proper handwashing technique.
 This sign can be posted in restrooms or other areas with sinks such as labs and studios.|

-Area closed sign communicating that an area is closed due to physical distancing or is being cleaned and disinfected.
+Area closed sign communicating that an area is closed.
 This sign can be posted on doors leading to spaces that are temporarily closed.

 |Return disinfectant spray sign (8.5"x11") [PDF] instructing individuals to return disinfectant spray to the location where the sign is posted and spray is provided to clean shared spaces before and after use.
 This sign can be posted beside the disinfectant spray station.|